petertwigg/petertwigg.github.io/school-of-knowing.md

 aside: true
 ---

-To register your interest, complete your detaisl in the side bar, or email me at [info@petertwigg.com](info@petertwigg.com)
+To register your interest, complete your details in the side bar, or email me at [info@petertwigg.com](info@petertwigg.com)

 ##### Meditation Truth Presence Transformation Awakening Mindfulness.